-Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic organization to meet published standards or as a agency
+Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic agency

-LIBRARY Staff working at the circulation desk complete other tasks and projects as time allows such as, doing inventory, working on displays, helping librarians with projects and programs, etc. The Circulation Desk also assists the Friends of the Farm by selling tickets for their events at the front desk and assists the film series by answering questions about the upcoming films and receiving packages.
+Staff working at the circulation desk complete other tasks and projects as time allows such as, doing inventory, working on displays, helping librarians with projects and programs, etc. The Circulation Desk also assists the Friends of the Farm by selling tickets for their events at the front desk and assists the film series by answering questions about the upcoming films and receiving packages.
 During Sundance the Circulation Desk distributes film guides and answers questions from visitors, Sundance staff and volunteers.
 The Circulation Desk also provides and updates a community bulletin board and displays flyers with community and visitor information.

-LIBRARY Less community impact without development and growth as a 21st Century Library.
+Less community impact without development and growth as a 21st Century Library.